chang-alan-l/dl-dev-container/README.md

 for GPU compute, rather than having to individually set up the dev environment each time.

+## With VSCode
+Requirements
+* VSCode Dev Containers
+* `nvidia-cuda-toolkit` for GPU usage

+## Using Jupyter
+Works with opening the parent folder with VSCode Dev Containers, following build and activation, jupyter works from creating a `.ipynb` file and opening with VSCode.

 # Build
 `docker build -f docker/Dockerfile .`

 # TODOs
-- [ ] For development, it's likely that the container itself needs git and other dev tools depending on the workflow.
 - [ ] Test pulling the image from the DockerHub or other repository on remote machine
-- [ ] Requirements are also a bit different for deployment, or direct training
-- for example the entrypoint will be the python binary, with train.py or infer.py as the command.
-Might also use `cog` for this purpose.
+- [ ] Requirements are also a bit different for deployment, or direct training (for example the entrypoint will be the python binary, with train.py or infer.py as the command.
+Might also use `cog` for this purpose.)
+- [ ] Expose correct ports for and `wandb`?